Kiwi.com invests in Zuri — a futuristic, autonomous aircraft

 What’s more, the Zuri aircraft is to be controlled by autopilot.
 Eventually, it will not require human control.

 The pioneering work of Zuri could be vital for the next phase of seamless transport.
 Combined with our Virtual Interlining technology and multi-modal approach, Zuri’s futuristic aircraft could represent another step for us to become the Virtual Global Supercarrier.
 Virtual Interlining allows our customers to travel on carriers that do not usually cooperate with each other.

 The investment will help Zuri in the next developmental phase of producing a functional prototype.
 The aircraft will be able to seat four passengers and, in the future, could cover a total distance of up to 700 km in less than three hours.

 “The Zuri project represents a direction that I see as key in the future of transport and our investment is proof of that.
 This segment is practically non-existent, although it is one of the critical elements in the first and last mile of transport,” said Kiwi.com’s CEO and Co-Founder Oliver Dlouhý.

-“Intertwined with the global transportation network, it will bring completely new options for travelling by adding thousands of smaller cities into the airports’ catchment areas by extending these by the radius of up to 700 kilometres.”
+“Intertwined with the global transportation network, it will bring completely new options for traveling by adding thousands of smaller cities into the airports’ catchment areas by extending these by the radius of up to 700 kilometers.”